-TransAlta will remove all physical infrastructure from the Mine area, including generating plants, sewage lagoons, and waste storage facilities and incinerator.
-Each of these sites must be remediated to an agricultural capability standard established by the AER.
+TransAlta will remove remove all physical infrastructure from the Mine area, including decommissioning of generating plants, cooling ponds, sewage lagoons, and and waste storage facilities, unless other agreements to re-purpose the infrastructure can be reached between TransAlta, the County, and regulatory bodies. and incinerator.
+Each of these sites must be remediated to an agricultural capability standard established by the appropriate regulator.
+AER.